Jane Eyre Volume 1, Chapter 9 Summary

 READ THE BOOK: Volume 1, Chapter 9

-Things get a little bit better at Lowood when winter dissolves into spring; not only is it warmer and more comfortable for the girls, but Jane also discovers how beautiful the landscape around the school really is, now that it isn’t covered with snow and ice anymore.
-She even gets to wander around in the woods alone enjoying herself.
-By herself?
-That’s the catch.
+- Things get a little bit better at Lowood when winter dissolves into spring; not only is it warmer and more comfortable for the girls, but Jane also discovers how beautiful the landscape around the school really is, now that it isn’t covered with snow and ice anymore.
+She even gets to wander around in the woods alone.

-The beautiful natural landscape and blooming flowers outside contrasts strangely with the disease and death inside the school.
+- The beautiful natural landscape and blooming flowers outside contrast strangely with the disease and death inside the school.

-Unlike the other sick girls, Helen doesn’t have typhus—she has consumption (which is the nineteenth-century name for tuberculosis).
-Jane doesn’t really understand what consumption is, and she thinks Helen is going to be OK, so she doesn’t worry about it too much.
+- Unlike the other sick girls, Helen doesn’t have typhus—she has consumption (which is the nineteenth-century name for tuberculosis).
+Jane doesn’t really understand what consumption is, and she thinks Helen is going to be okay, so she doesn’t worry about it too much.

-Jane and Helen fall asleep, and Jane wakes up being carried back to her own bed.
+- Jane and Helen fall asleep, and Jane wakes up being carried back to her own bed.
 It’s not until two days later that she finds out Helen died that night, with Jane’s arms around her neck.
 That is so creepy.
-And it’s not like we had any hints that Helen was going to die young or anything.

 READ THE BOOK: Volume 1, Chapter 9